kul-sudo/Screened/README.md

 # Screened
-Screened is an app for taking screenshots really easily.
+Screened is an app for taking screenshots really quickly and easily.